Walorson/SG-Blocks/README.md

 # SG-Blocks

-Sg-Blocks is a web application for creating flowcharts so you can learn algorithmic thinking and programming.
+SG-Blocks is a web application for creating flowcharts so you can learn algorithmic thinking and programming.
 The application is quick to learn and easy to use once with a user-friendly interface.

 ## Use online (version in development state, so there can be many strange bugs)
 https://walorson.github.io/SG-Blocks/